NGORONGORO CONSERVATION AREA

 - Olduvai Gorge

-The Ngorongoro Conservation Area also hosts diversity of wildlife species including a complete list of big five African game that is African buffaloes, elephants, rhinos, leopards, lions as well as blue wildebeests, hippos, grant’s zebras, Thompson’s gazelles, waterbucks, elands, cheetahs, East African wild dog, servals, and many others.
+The Ngorongoro Conservation Area also hosts a diversity of wildlife species including a complete list of big five African games that is African buffaloes, elephants, rhinos, leopards, lions as well as blue wildebeests, hippos, grant’s zebras, Thompson’s gazelles, waterbucks, elands, cheetahs, East African wild dog, servals, and many others.

 Safari activities to do in Ngorongoro Conservation Area